proxytranslation/user-docs/cookbook/jstranslation.md

 ### X-proxy

-To check how a website is doing over the proxy, open it in the **X-proxy** mode, a specialized Preview mode available through the Dashboard Pages list.
-Right-click on any of the pages and select X Proxy to view the page in the Preview mode.
+To check how a website is doing over the proxy, open it in the **X-proxy** mode, a specialized Preview mode available through the Dashboard *Pages list*. `Right-click` on any of the pages and select *X Proxy* to view the page in this Preview mode.

-Note that you need to *add at least one target language *and* select it in the left side menu* to access the preview.
+Note that you need to *add at least one target language **and** select it in the left side menu* to access the preview.

 The X-proxy replaces text it recognizes with x-es.
 Though not too impressive visually, it is an excellent research tool.
 It lets you *home in on undetected content*.
 To utilize it most effectively, combine it with your browser's DevTool.